-The section 7 regulations define "destruction or adverse modification" as "a direct or indirect alteration that appreciably diminishes the value of critical habitat as a whole for the conservation of a listed species.
-(50 CFR 402.02).
+The section 7 regulations define "destruction or adverse modification" as "Destruction or adverse modification means a direct or indirect alteration that appreciably diminishes the value of critical habitat for the conservation of a listed species.
+Such alterations may include, but are not limited to, those that alter the physical or biological features essential to the conservation of a species or that preclude or significantly delay development of such features" (50 CFR 402.02).
 This definition focuses on how federal actions affect the quantity, quality, and availability of the physical or biological features of the designated critical habitat.